evolv-X/all-seeing-Telegram-Userbot/README.md

 python main.py
 ```

-> **First run:** TDLib will ask for your phone number and the confirmation code from Telegram.
+> **First run — QR mode (default):** A QR code is printed in the terminal.
+Open Telegram on your phone → **Settings → Devices → Link Desktop Device** and scan it.
 The session is saved locally and reused on subsequent runs.
+>
+> **First run — code mode** (`auth_mode = "code"` in config): TDLib sends a confirmation code to your Telegram app or via SMS.
+Enter it when prompted.
+>
+> 🌑 **Offline mode:** The account stays offline while the bot is running — no online status is shown to your contacts.

 ---